China’s e-commerce Market

-The incredible e-commerce growth in China is being driven by third and forth tier cities, and for the first time, these cities have surpassed first and second tier cities.
+The incredible e-commerce growth in China is being driven by third and fourth tier cities, and for the first time, these cities have surpassed first and second-tier cities.
 The emerging trend to watch is how rural markets in other parts of emerging Asia will also experience significant e-commerce growth.

-China’s GDP has been increasing by 7% year on year leading to rising levels of wealth in smaller third and fourth tier cities.
+China’s GDP has been increasing by 7% year on the year leading to rising levels of wealth in smaller third and fourth-tier cities.
 Additionally, these cities do not have the physical infrastructure for high-street stores so rely more heavily on e-retail.

-Alibaba, China’s e-commerce giant, are also to thank with their investment in delivery infrastructure across the nation facilitating greater access to rural and smaller urban areas.
+Alibaba, China’s e-commerce giant, also is to thank with their investment in delivery infrastructure across the nation facilitating greater access to rural and smaller urban areas.

 China are the Leading Digital Innovators

 China now sets the bar for innovation in this sector.
 China’s mobile digital payment systems via WeChat & Alipay are just the tip of the iceberg.
 The ease and security of e-payment (with mobile apps connected to a users banking) is often cited as a key reason for the rise of e-retail spending.
 It lends itself to instant, impulsive purchasing at just the swipe of a screen.